 Detective Eva Naslund roared up a long narrow driveway.
 Thick stands of black spruce shut out the sun.
 Her radio crackled, reporting another officer on the way.
 Half a kilometre later, the spruce finally receded and the forest revealed a gargantuan house.

 “Two hangers,” he gruffly said.
-“Never fails.
+“Rich folks.
 The larger the fortune, the greater the misfortune.”
+He shook his head.
+“It’s the way of the world.”

 “Detective Sergeant Naslund, OPP.
 What’s your name, sir?”